 In New Orleans, terrifying tales of the things that go bump in the night have circulated since its establishment in 1718.
 Vampires are one of the many subjects of these legends.
-These blood-drinking monsters hide in plain sight, awaiting the perfect moment to strike and feed off of their next helpless victim.
+These blood-drinking vampires in New Orleans hide in plain sight, awaiting the perfect moment to strike and feed off of their next helpless victim.
 Two of these fabled vampires of New Orleans were the Carter brothers.

-Today, the legend of the Carter brothers is spoken of throughout the country when the subject of vampires is brought up.
-Some natives of New Orleans even claim to have seen men that resembled the two precisely, including one man who claimed to have seen them in his home, before they ran out and into the night.
+Today, the legend of the Carter brothers is spoken of when the subject of vampires is brought up.
+Some natives of New Orleans even claim to have seen men that resembled the two precisely.
+These descriptions included one man who claimed to have seen them in his home.
 On many vampire tours, they often discuss what happened to these brothers, and where they may be now.
-The mystery of the disappearance of their bodies will never be solved, but speculation concludes that they never actually died, and still walk around among us, immortal and thirsty.
+The mystery of the disappearance of their bodies will remain unsolved.
+However, speculation concludes that they never actually died, and still walk around among us, immortal and thirsty.